-NOTE: Prices shown on the website are discounted cash prices.
-We are currently an in-network provider with the following plans: Blue Cross Blue Shield, United Healthcare, Medicare, TennCare, and TriCare.
+NOTE: We are currently an in-network provider with the following plans: Blue Cross Blue Shield, United Healthcare, Medicare, TennCare, and TriCare.
 We can provide an itemized receipt for services if you would like to file an out-of-network claim with another plan.
 Please call your insurance carrier for details about your own coverage and benefits.

 - Consultation with nurse practitioner

 - STI testing & treatment (additional fee)

 - Birth control consultation & prescription

 - Breast exam

 Services for Trans Women and Trans Men (ages 18 yrs+)